 Learn how to beat the crowds and Read our Tips for Visiting Hong Kong Disneyland here

 Ocean Park Hong Kong

 Long before Mickey Mouse and his crew graced Hong Kong with their presence, Ocean Park had been entertaining local families for years.
-Part aquarium, part zoo, part amusement park, Ocean Park is a fun family day out for all the family.
+Part aquarium, part zoo, part amusement park, Ocean Park is one of the most popular days out for Hong Kong kids.

 The Grand Aquarium is home to a wide array of sea creatures, such as sharks, stringrays and turtles, while the Polar exhibits showcase walruses, sea lions, seals and penguins.
 Then of course there is everyone’s favourite – the Pandas!
 When the kids have had enough of ogling the animals, there is a dolphin show to watch, a cable car to ride, and plenty of adrenalin-inducing rollercoasters and thrill rides – even for the really little ones.